smoretti/biohackrxiv-publication-template/paper/paper.md

 - Cheminformatics tools: [Chemaxon_marvin](https://chemaxon.com/)
 - Phylogeny/Orthology tools: [Godon](https://bitbucket.org/Davydov/godon) and [InParanoid](https://bitbucket.org/sonnhammergroup/inparanoid/)

-[Nextflow](https://www.nextflow.io/)(Galaxy/Workflow) required for the pipeline conversion to EESSI was updated to the last version.
+[Nextflow](https://www.nextflow.io/)(Galaxy/Workflow) required for the EESSI integration in the pipeline was updated to the last version.

 So, **7** pull requests!

 Suggested by a BioHackathon user of a Galaxy project, a recipe for toil - a workflow engine - was also prepared. [toil](https://github.com/DataBiosphere/toil)(Galaxy/Workflow) deployment in EasyBuild is almost complete, waiting for a fix from the toil main developer.

-## Convert a Nextflow pipeline to EESSI
+## Integrate EESSI in a Nextflow pipeline

 ### Software side
 As mentioned previously [Nextflow](https://www.nextflow.io/)(Galaxy/Workflow) was first updated in EasyBuild, and added in the base configuration of EESSI.